yutakakinjyo/circletime/README.md

 puts today / 1000.0 / 60 # min
 ```

-you can get some term.
+you also can get any term.

 ```ruby
 yestaday = build_time.yestaday